 Students are not normally admitted to pursue a terminal Master's degree in Philosophy.
 (Anyone applying to the Department to pursue such a degree will need to provide a compelling explanation of why this is necessary or desirable.)
 However, students may earn and receive a Master's degree in Philosophy in the course of pursuing the Ph.D. in Philosophy, or in the course of pursuing a graduate degree in another field, or if they enter the Ph.D. program in Philosophy but then leave the Department (for any reason) before completing it.
 Students enrolled in departments other than Philosophy must be approved by the Department (by a majority vote of the entire faculty) in order to receive a Master's degree.
+Students who qualify for the MA and want this degree are strongly encouraged to apply for it as soon after the completion of requirements as possible.

 Ten courses are required for the M.A. in Philosophy.
 Three of these courses must be at the 600 level, and the others must be at least at the 400 level.
 All of these courses must either be offered by the Philosophy Department or be such that they would be able to count towards the Philosophy Ph.D.
 Course Requirements (see Ph.D.
-Program Requirements, #4a - but in this case the decision as to whether to accept non-departmental courses rests solely with the Director of Graduate Studies).
-However, a maximum of three courses from other departments - that is, taught by faculty whose primary affiliation is other than Philosophy - can count towards the M.A. in Philosophy.
+Program Requirements, Section 5(a)-but in this case the decision as to whether to accept non-departmental courses rests solely with the Director of Graduate Studies).
+However, a maximum of three courses from other departments-that is, taught by faculty whose primary affiliation is other than Philosophy-can count towards the M.A. in Philosophy.

 The same restriction on Reading Courses applies as in the Ph.D. program (see Ph.D.
-Program Requirements, #4d).
+Program Requirements, Section 5(d)).
 Transfer courses cannot be used towards the M.A.

 Of the ten courses, two must be in Category I, one must be in Category II, and two must be in Category III (for these categories, see Ph.D.
-Program Requirements, #4b); of the two in Category III, one must be in ancient Greek philosophy and the other must be in the period between Descartes and the end of the 19th century.
+Program Requirements, Section 5(d)); of the two in Category III, one must be in ancient Greek philosophy and the other must be in the period between Descartes and the end of the 19th century.
 The same Logic Requirement, and the same means of satisfying it (with the same prohibition on counting 150.118/632 towards courses taken), apply as for the Ph.D. program (see Ph.D.
 Program Requirements).
 There are no requirements analogous to the analytic philosophy requirements in the Ph.D. program (see Ph.D.
-Program Requirements, #4b).
+Program Requirements, Section 5(d)).